dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

 The dcmqrscp application implements a simple image archive.
 -
 Options:
+    --accept <aet>                      One ore more AE Title(s) that SCP should accept.
+By default SCP
+                                        accepts any calling AE title.
     --accept-timeout <ms>               timeout in ms for receiving A-ASSOCIATE-AC, no timeout by
                                         default